 - To engage with rough sleepers to enable risk and needs assessments to be carried out to identify and manage any risks and needs identified.

-– To support young people to return home or secure alternative suitable accommodation to prevent rough sleeping.
+- To support young people to remain in their home or secure alternative suitable accommodation to prevent rough sleeping.

 In return for your skills and experience, St Basils are able to offer the following benefits:

-Technology, cycle to work and life assurance schemes.
+- Childcare, cycle to work and life assurance schemes

-Please see the applicant Info Pack for a list of further requirements.
+Please see the applicant Information Pack for a list of further requirements.

 If you require any further information please contact St Basils, Human Resources Department on 0121 772 2483, or email firstname.lastname@example.org.